nutmas/CarND-Capstone/README.md

 ![alt text][image3]

 9. Clicking the `Camera` checkbox in the simulator will ready the car for autonomous mode.
-The green planned path with appear.
+A green planned path appears.

 ![alt text][image4]